 People with altered neutrophil levels caused by medications or procedures may need to stop or adjust treatments.

-People with chronic conditions that disrupt adequate neutrophil production or maturation may need to take drugs that allow the body to raise neutrophil production, such as:
+If you have chronic conditions that disrupt your neutrophil production, you may need to take drugs that allow the body to increase neutrophil production,

 - colony-stimulating factors